The Orkney Nature Experience

 On our way back down the hill we will be accompanied by scolding Stonechats eager to move us further along the path and the less subtle attention of Great Skuas or ‘Bonxies’ who will certainly let us know they are around!
 Waders live up here too and we’ll keep our ears open for the thin whistle of Golden Plovers and the trilling of Dunlin.

-Mountain Hare thrive here but they will be more concerned at paying attention to Hoy’s newest arrivals, a pair of White-tailed Eagle (Sea Eagle) which have been recently been trying to make Hoy their home.
+Mountain Hare thrive here but they will be more concerned at paying attention to Hoy’s newest arrivals, a pair of White-tailed Eagle (Sea Eagle) which have made Hoy their home.
 With a bit of luck we will see one of these ‘flying barn doors’ cruising effortlessly amongst the hills.

 Day five – Curlews and Cairns

 Back on Mainland and we will experience a unique blend of wildlife and archaeology.
 After we have visited the chambered cairn of Maeshowe and its Viking runes we will walk around the nature reserve of Brodgar.
 Positioned between the Lochs of Stenness and Harray and right in the Heart of neolithic Orkney bordering the iconic Ring of Brodgar this is a haven for waders and wildfowl with Teal, Shoveler and Wigeon all breeding here.
 Twite, Meadow Pipit and hunting Short Eared Owls are common sights here too.